zhangbolily/BThreadPack/README.md

 ### Installing

-BThreadPack doesn't rellay on any third-party moudules.
+BThreadPack doesn't rellay on any third-party moudules(Only STL is required).

 ##### Step1.
 Build target